Pre-Courant Algebroids: Pre-Courant algebroids with an additional grading

-\begin{remark} The notion of a sub-VB-Dirac structure is clear: we are considering substructures of weighted pre-Courant algebroids of degree $k=2$.
-VB-Dirac structures, to our knowledge, first appear in \cite{Li-Bland:2012} in the more traditional framework of double vector bundles. \end{remark}

-\begin{proposition} The graded vector bundle defined by $\Sec(L_{(k-1,1)}) := \mathcal{A}^{(\bullet, 1)}(\mathcal{D}_{(k-1,2)})$ comes with the structure of a weighted almost Lie algebroid of degree $k$. \end{proposition} \begin{proof} It is clear from Proposition \ref{prop:Dirac} that by forgetting the additional graded structure that we have an underlying almost Lie algebroid structure.
-The only question is the weight of almost Lie bracket.
-A homogeneous section of weight $r$ of $L$ can be viewed as an element of $\mathcal{A}^{(r-1,1)}(\mathcal{D}_{(k-1,2)})$, and thus by \eqref{eqn:weightedClosure} the almost Lie bracket carries weight $-k$.
-Then via definition \eqref{def:weightedalmostLie} we have the structure of a weighted almost Lie algebroid. \end{proof}
+such that: \begin{enumerate} \item $\mathcal{D}_{(k-1,2)}$ is isotropic; \item $ Q_{\Theta}$ is tangent to $\mathcal{D}_{(k-1,2)}$. \end{enumerate} If $\mathcal{D}_{(k-1,2)}$ is a Lagrangian submanifold, then we speak of a \emph{weighted Dirac structure}. \end{definition} \begin{remark} The notion of a sub-VB-Dirac structure is clear.
+VB-Dirac structures, to our knowledge, first appear in \cite{Li-Bland:2012} in the more traditional framework of double vector bundles. \end{remark} \begin{proposition} The graded vector bundle $L_{(k-1,1)}$ defined by $\Sec(L_{(k-1,1)}) \simeq \mathcal{A}^{(\bullet, 1)}(\mathcal{D}_{(k-1,2)})$ is a weighted almost Lie algebroid of degree $k$. \end{proposition} \begin{proof} It is clear from Proposition \ref{prop:Dirac} that by forgetting the additional graded structure we get an underlying almost Lie algebroid structure.
+The only question is the weight of the bracket on sections.
+A homogeneous section of weight $r$ of $L_{(k-1,1)}$ can be viewed as an element of $\mathcal{A}^{(r-1,1)}(\mathcal{D}_{(k-1,2)})$, and thus by \eqref{eqn:weightedClosure} the almost Lie bracket carries weight $-k$.
+Then, via Definition \ref{def:weightedalmostLie}, we have the structure of a weighted almost Lie algebroid. \end{proof} \begin{proposition} Let $\iota: \mathcal{D} \hookrightarrow F_{2}$ be a sub-Dirac structure of a pre-Courant algebroid.
+Then